sourav-kundu/playwright-browserstack/README.md

 ### Playwright versions supported

-Currently, we are supporting 2 Playwright versions viz. `1.9.0` and `1.8.0` Playwright version can be specified using a capability as: `'browserstack.playwrightVersion': '1.9.0'`
+Currently, we are supporting 2 Playwright versions viz. `1.10.0` and `1.9.0`.
+Playwright version can be specified using a capability as: `'browserstack.playwrightVersion': '1.10.0'`.
+If you do not specify a value for this capability then your tests would run on the default version `1.10.0`.

 ## Facing issues?